occupynet/occupysandy.net/wp-content/plugins/options-framework/readme.txt

 1. An example of the "Advanced Options" tag in the "Options Check" theme using this plugin.

 == Changelog ==

+= 1.6 =

+* Allow media buttons in the editor option
+* JS/CSS should only load on options page
+* Menu tabs should be filterable
+* Menu settings filter
+* Fix js bindings for upload modal (props @themeblvd)

 = 1.5.2 =